 Mushroom Masala is a vegetarian Indian curry made with button mushrooms and peas.
-This delicious, easy to make mushroom curry is naturally gluten-free and full of the most gratifying flavors that are sure to warm you up.
-Serve it with naan or jeera rice for a comforting Indian meal.
+This delicious, easy-to-make mushroom curry is full of gratifying flavours that are sure to warm you up.

-If you’re looking for a comforting vegetarian meal this delicious mushroom masala curry could be your favorite pick.
+If you’re looking for a comforting vegetarian meal, this delicious mushroom masala curry could be your favourite pick.
 It does not require a long list of exotic ingredients.

-This mushroom curry is easy to customize to your (and your guests’) preferred levels of spiciness.
+This mushroom curry is easy to customize to your preferred levels of spiciness.
 Make it saucier by adding more water or cream.

-If you are seeking a restaurant-style mushroom masala then at each step saute the masala till it starts leaving the sides of the pan.
+If you are seeking a restaurant-style mushroom masala, then at each step, saute the masala till it leaves the pan’s sides.
 That is the only not-so-secret trick to make a classic curry.

 Step-By-Step Instant Pot Method

-Step 1) Set the SAUTE MODE of IP for 10 minutes.
+Step 1) Set the SAUTE MODE of the instant pot.
 Heat oil.
 Add bay leaf and chopped onion.
-Saute till the onions turn light brown in color.
+Saute till the onions turn light brown.

 Step 2) Add the ginger-garlic paste, mix well, and cook for 1 minute.
 Add the canned tomato, salt, and spices.
-Saute the masala till it starts leaving the sides of the pot (2 – 3 minutes).
-Stir at regular intervals for even cooking. (ref image 2 & 3)
+Saute the masala until it leaves the pot’s sides.
+Stir at regular intervals for even cooking. (images 2 & 3)

-Step 3) Add mushroom, 1/4 cup water, and stir to combine in the masala.
+Step 3) Add mushroom and water, and stir to combine in the masala.
 Close the lid of the instant pot.
 Set PRESSURE COOK Mode for 5 minutes at normal pressure.
-Set the steam valve to the Sealing position.

-Step 4) After 5 minutes, set the steam valve to the Venting position.
-Open the lid of the instant pot.
+Step 4) After 5 minutes, open the instant pot lid.
 Add green peas, garam masala, cream, and Kasuri methi.
 Stir to combine.

 Garnish with fresh coriander leaves.

-Mushroom Masala is a wonderfully slow meal to sit, savor and enjoy.
+Mushroom Masala is a wonderfully slow meal to sit, savour and enjoy.
 Especially as you talk, listen, and dip warm chapati in the spicy curry or polish steamed rice with it.

-The no-nonsense attitude of this curry is one thing that brings me back to it again and again.
+The no-nonsense attitude of this Indian curry is one thing that brings me back to it again and again.